Deianira: Marriage

-"love potion" (his own poisonous blood).

 Deianira was associated with combat, and was described as someone who "drove a chariot and practiced the art of war."

 Death of Heracles

 The most famous story containing Deianira concerns the Shirt of Nessus.
 A wild centaur named Nessus attempted to kidnap or rape Deianira as he was ferrying her across the river Euenos, but she was rescued by Heracles, who shot the centaur with an arrow laced with the venom of the Hydra.
 As he lay dying, Nessus persuaded Deianira to take a sample of his blood, claiming that, when mixed with his semen, it would create a love potion that would ensure Heracles would never again be unfaithful.